Luka2719/QR-CODE/ReadMe-template.md

 ## Acknowledgments

-appreciation  goes to Oto Zakalashvili, who helps begginer programmers to understand the first steps of the field.
+appreciation  goes to Oto Zakalashvili, who help begginer programmers to understand the first steps of the field.